hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 ## **Videos**

-Submission of videos is optional but strongly encouraged to help readers understand the paper.
+Submission of videos is strongly encouraged to help readers understand the paper.

 Uploaded videos will be reviewed along with the paper.